-Exit Load: Not applicable.
+Entry Load: Not Applicable Exit Load: Not applicable.

-Please note that buying and selling the units of the scheme on the stock exchange is based on market price.
-However, investors will have to bear the cost of brokerage and applicable taxes on the brokerage and other relevant charges as applicable for transacting on secondary market.
+Please note that buying and selling the units of the scheme on the stock exchange will be based on prevailing market prices.
+Investors will have to bear the cost of brokerage and applicable taxes on the brokerage and other relevant charges as applicable for transacting in the secondary market.